jpsdr/ResampleMT/ResampleMT - Readme.txt

 So, syntax is :
-DesampleFunction([parameters of ResampleMT],int accuracy,int order)
+DesampleFunction([parameters of ResampleMT without ThreadLevel],int accuracy,int order,int ThreadLevel)

 The usage is the following : You have to enter in the parameters exactly the same that have been used for the original resampling, except the size of course, where you specify the original size you want back.